Mastodon

 Noto Cathedral, Noto, Sicily

-Spiaggia Diana nel Forte (Siracusa)
+Small rocky beach with crystal clear turquoise water near Spiaggia Diana nel Forte (Siracusa)

-Spiaggia Diana nel Forte (Siracusa)
+Small rocky beach with crystal clear turquoise water near Spiaggia Diana nel Forte (Siracusa)

 Spiaggia di Cala Rossa and Castello Maniace (Siracusa)